-Impairment losses on financial assets (Policy applicable under IFRS 9)
+Impairment losses on financial assets

 The measurement of impairment losses under IFRS 9 across all categories of financial assets requires judgement.
 These estimates are driven by a number of factors, changes in which can result in different levels of allowances.